 Standard IV(B) requires members and candidates to obtain permission from their employer before accepting compensation or other benefits from third parties for the services rendered to the employer or for any services that might create a conflict with their employer's interest.
-Compensation and benefits include direct compensation by
+Compensation and benefits include direct compensation by the client and any indirect compensation or other benefits received from third parties.
+"Written consent" includes any form of communication that can be documented (for example, communication via e-mail that can be retrieved and documented).

-Members and candidates must obtain permission for additional compensation/benefits because such arrangements may affect loyalties and objectivity and create potential conflicts of interest.
+Members and candidates must obtain permission for additional compensation/ benefits because such arrangements may affect loyalties and objectivity and create potential conflicts of interest.
 Disclosure allows an employer to consider the outside arrangements when evaluating the actions and motivations of members and candidates.
-Moreover, the employer is entitled to have full knowledge of all compensation/benefit arrangements so as to be able to assess the true cost of the services members or candidates are providing.
+Moreover, the employer is entitled to have full knowledge of all compensation/ benefit arrangements so as to be able to assess the true cost of the services members or candidates are providing.